-If you are buying on the other side of the highway you might find it hard to rent to tourists and have to expats or locals.
-If you are bringing the rental income (in pesos) into your home country then it might not seem as much since the peso is at historical lows.
-On the other hand you have to consider the fact that more rentals that are priced in pesos usually means that it is more likely a longer term renter and more stable income.
+If you are buying on the other side of the highway, you might find it hard to rent to tourists and have to expats or locals.
+On the other hand, you have to consider the fact that more rentals that are priced in pesos usually means that it is more likely a longer-term renter and more stable income.
 You do not have to worry as much for management cost and the low season when there are less tourist renting.

 Get a good realtor